twbs/bootstrap/site/docs/4.2/components/list-group.md

 ## Flush

 Add `.list-group-flush` to remove some borders and rounded corners to render list group items edge-to-edge in a parent container (e.g., cards).
+You can also attach this class to a `.list-group-horizontal`.

 {% capture example %}
 <ul class="list-group list-group-flush">